michieltjampens/dcafs/docs/Basics.md

 </sqlite>
 ````

-To apply this `dbm:reload,diceresults`, this will generate the table in the database.
+To apply this `dbm:diceresults,reload`, this will generate the table in the database.

-To check if it actually worked: `dbm:tables,diceresults`
+To check if it actually worked: `dbm:diceresults,tables`
 >Info about diceresults
 > Table 'dice'
 >\> timestamp TEXT (rtval=dice_timestamp)